montoyan877/cdkless/README.md

 ### How does deployment work?

 CdkLess handles the CDK synthesis process automatically when your application runs.
-Just execute your application with `npm start` and it will deploy to AWS.
+Just execute your application with `cdk deploy` and it will deploy to AWS.

 ### What does the beta status mean for my project?